 The group brings together those in our Member Churches who take responsibility for portfolios of mission and evangelism in their denomination.
-It also draws on the expertise and giftings from our Bodies in Association and other parachurch organisations in England.
+It also draws on the expertise and giftings from our Charities and Networks in Association and other parachurch organisations in England.

 The group meets together three times a year.
 The rhythm of the year involves a face-to-face meeting at our offices in Tavistock Square, a virtual meeting usually via Zoom, and a contextual meeting.

 The contextual meeting allows the group to be together to experience a particular place, tradition or programme.